 2 Scope and Purpose

-There is no intention that this Code of Practice should be a manual on how to manufacture gas mixtures.
-The sole aim of this Code is to set out the basic requirements to ensure that gas mixtures are manufactured safely.
+This publication is not intended to be a manual on how to manufacture gas mixtures.
+The sole aim of this publication is to set out the basic requirements to ensure that gas mixtures are manufactured safely.

 3 Definitions